RedisLabs/redislabs-docs/content/rs/_index.md

 You can install RS in your environment of choice, whether for an on-premises data-center, Docker, or your preferred cloud platform.
 You have full control of your data, clusters, databases, and configuration.

-Note: The previous name of Redis Enterprise Software (RS) was “Redis Enterprise Pack” (RP) or “Redis Labs Enterprise Cluster” (RLEC).
+Note: The previous name of Redis Enterprise Software (RS) was “Redis Labs Enterprise Cluster” (RLEC).
 So you may see this on our website or other places.

 ## What does RS enable?